manyi8634/manyi-design/docs/react/faq.en-US.md

 ## Why does modifying props in mutable way not trigger a component update?

-antd use shallow compare of props to optimize performance.
+manyid use shallow compare of props to optimize performance.
 You should always pass the new object when updating the state.
 Please ref [React's document](https://reactjs.org/docs/thinking-in-react.html)

 ## After I set the `value` of an `Input`/`Select`(etc.) component, the value cannot be changed by user's action.